CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

         clearAndInitRequiredFeedFields(); // All unit tests should end with this method to make sure all the objects are re-initialized for the next test
     }

 That's it for this unit test!
+Here's the full unit test that includes all of the above code:

+     /**
+      * E052 - vehicle.id is not unique
+      */
+     @Test
+     public void testE052() {
+         VehicleValidator vehicleValidator = new VehicleValidator();
+         Map<ValidationRule, Integer> expected = new HashMap<>();

+         // Set up the test data for a scenario with no errors (no vehicles with duplicate IDs) GtfsRealtime.VehicleDescriptor.Builder vehicleDescriptorBuilder = GtfsRealtime.VehicleDescriptor.newBuilder();
+         vehicleDescriptorBuilder.setId("1");

+         vehiclePositionBuilder.setVehicle(vehicleDescriptorBuilder.build());
+         feedEntityBuilder.setVehicle(vehiclePositionBuilder.build());
+         feedMessageBuilder.setEntity(0, feedEntityBuilder.build());

+         // Run validation using the VehicleValidator
+         results = vehicleValidator.validate(MIN_POSIX_TIME, bullRunnerGtfs, bullRunnerGtfsMetadata, feedMessageBuilder.build(), null, null);
+         // We aren't expecting any errors, so clear the expected errors data structure expected.clear();
+         // Compare the expected results to the actual results of validation TestUtils.assertResults(expected, results);

+         // Set up the test data for a scenario with one error (ID "1" is duplicated in Entity 0 and Entity 1) GtfsRealtime.VehicleDescriptor.Builder vehicleDescriptorBuilderConflict = GtfsRealtime.VehicleDescriptor.newBuilder();
+         vehicleDescriptorBuilderConflict.setId("1");

+         vehiclePositionBuilder.setVehicle(vehicleDescriptorBuilder.build());
+         feedEntityBuilder.setVehicle(vehiclePositionBuilder.build());
+         feedMessageBuilder.addEntity(1, feedEntityBuilder.build());

+         // Run validation using the VehicleValidator
+         results = vehicleValidator.validate(MIN_POSIX_TIME, bullRunnerGtfs, bullRunnerGtfsMetadata, feedMessageBuilder.build(), null, null);
+         // Set up expected results of 1 error for E052 expected.put(E052, 1);
+         // Confirm that the validator returned one error for E052 TestUtils.assertResults(expected, results);

+         clearAndInitRequiredFeedFields(); // All unit tests should end with this method to make sure all the objects are re-initialized for the next test
+     }

 Note that in some scenarios you may create sample test data to evaluate a new rule that also triggers errors generated by other rules.
 In that case, if this is expected behavior based on the rules, you can just add multiple entries to the `map`, one for each rule->count mapping.
 For example:

         // Expect 1 occurrence of E052 and 1 occurrence of E053
         expected.put(E052, 1);